krishnap25/RFA/README.md

-# Leaf-Robust-Agg: Robust Aggregration for Federated Learning
+# Robust-Fed-Agg: Robust Aggregation for Federated Learning

 This code provides an implementation of robust aggregation algorithms for federated learning.